markatwork1/Firstdrafts/Synthetix Weekly Update 01-10-21.md

 [On Spotify](https://open.spotify.com/episode/4GqOLzoZtEXlQO0jN25oNW)

-- The Mirfak release was completed and Wezen went out this week
+- The Mirfak release was completed and Wezen went out this week.

-- All low-volume and inverse synths have officially been deprecated on L1
+- All low-volume and inverse synths have officially been deprecated on L1.